Codingwal/FloOS/README.md

     - Replace the existing kernel8.img file on the sd card

 ## TODO:
+- printf using stdarg instead of PRINT macro
+- asserts instead of exit codes
 - mmu
-- asserts instead of exit codes
-- printf using stdarg instead of PRINT macro
+    - check permission flags
 - usb

-2591